-The popular north west coast includes stunning Galley Bay and serene Soldier Bay; the south west region is adorned with emerald green hills and is generally less developed; on the east coast Half Moon Bay, now a National Park, stretches for almost a mile around the curved bay while further east Long Bay’s calm waters are protected by a coral reef and ideal for children.
+The popular north west coast includes stunning Galley Bay and serene Soldier Bay; on the east coast Half Moon Bay, now a National Park, stretches for almost a mile around the curved bay while further east Long Bay’s calm waters are protected by a coral reef and ideal for children.

 Sailing enthusiasts swarm to the island at the end of April for Antigua Sailing Week, while year-round the well-preserved coral reefs are a snorkeller’s dream – particularly Paradise Reef and Deep Bay.
 Head inland to explore the rainforest clad hills; see Devil’s Bridge and dramatic blowholes spouting the foaming Atlantic surf; hire a jeep and explore scenic Fig Tree Drive or hop over to neighbouring Barbuda.

 For absolutely breathtaking views of the island, climb Mount Obama (formerly known as Boggy Peak).
 The mountain boasts steep hills of ancient volcanic formation that are covered in plush vegetation and exotic flowers.
 The mountain's peak is an idyllic spot for seeing the sky be painted an array of pink, orange and yellow in the early evenings.
 A visit to Shirley Heights Lookout is a must, particularly on a Sunday when the far reaching views are accompanied by sizzling barbecues, rum punch and lively reggae and calypso beats.